cpprev/food-wiki/README.md

 :pushpin: The page design part (HTML/CSS) was not really where my main focus, this is why pages are not necessarily aesthetic.

 ---

+### How to build & Usage

+  To launch the rest apis :
+  ~/launchRestApis.bat

+  To launch the portal :
+  ~/launchPortal.bat